 Parents must fill out a form provided within the registration packet to provide dismissal information about their child.
 The school is not responsible for students who leave campus without written permission from an administrator.
-Students are not allowed to loiter in front of neighboring businesses and/or school grounds.
+Students are not allowed to loiter in front of neighboring businesses, including the Post Office, and/or school grounds.
 Disciplinary action will be taken against students who leave and return to campus without having written permission from an administrator.
-Please be reminded that regardless of whether it is a regular or an early-dismissal day, the school building may be locked at 5:00 PM.
+Please be reminded that regardless of whether it is a regular or an early-dismissal day, the school building may be locked at 4:00 PM.